February 6, 2019

 Devices have become so prevalent and have made most tasks so easy that children are not learning a lot of basic life skills anymore, Crouch said.

-“These devices appeal to our appetites, to the most basic things we want, to our sense of belonging, satisfaction and fulfilment,” Crouch said.
+“These devices appeal to our appetites, to the most basic things we want, to our sense of belonging, satisfaction and fulfillment,” Crouch said.

 Tools and instruments require the development of wisdom and training to use effectively.